GrapheneOS for Anarchists

 Now we will delegate apps to the profiles they are needed in:

-• In the Owner profile, disable all applications downloaded from the Play Store (except for the VPN): Settings → Apps → [Example] → Disable.
+• In the Owner profile, disable all applications downloaded from the Play Store or Accrescent (except for a VPN app): Settings → Apps → [Example] → Disable.

 • To install any app in the Default user profile: Settings → System → Multiple users → Default → Install available apps, then select it.